alijdens/alijdens.github.io/_posts/2023-09-05-graph-animation-sms.md

 This means that in order to calculate an objects we will have to calculate all the (vectorial) forces acting on it and sum them up.
 In our case, the only force acting on the nodes will be that of the springs that connect them, but this could be any force, as long as we know how to calculate it.

-### Hook's law
+### Hooke's law

 Now that we know that we'll have to calculate the forces acting on each node, we'll have to know how to calculate the force imposed by the springs on the masses.
-This is where [Hook's law](https://en.wikipedia.org/wiki/Hooke%27s_law){:target="_blank"} comes in handy:
+This is where [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law){:target="_blank"} comes in handy:

 > The force exerted by a spring is proportional to the distance the spring is stretched or compressed from its equilibrium position.